Empower vs. Quicken vs. Moneydance

 The coolest feature from Moneydance is its checkbook-style register.
 You can use it to enter, edit and delete transactions in your account.
 It's straightforward and a no-brainer.

-- If you're using Personal Capital's free app, you can reach support via an email form that you can access once you're logged in.
+- If you're using Empower's free app, you can reach support via an email form that you can access once you're logged in.

 - Quicken offers live chat, phone and community forum-based support.
 You can pay $49.99 per year for premium support with shorter waits.